The Runaway in Oz

-The Runaway in Oz is an Oz book by long-time Oz illustrator John R. Neill.
-It was written originally during 1943 and was meant to be the thirty-seventh book in the Oz series.
-However, Neill died before he could edit or illustrate the book.
+The Runaway in Oz is an unofficial follow-up to the Oz series by long-time Oz illustrator John R. Neill, published posthumuously in 1995.
+It was originally written in 1943, and was meant to be the thirty-seventh novel entry in the Oz series, but Neill died before editing or illustrating the book.
 Oz publisher Reilly & Lee decided not to publish the book due to shortages caused by World War II.
 The text remained a possession of Neill's family.

-In 1995, the book was published by Oz specialty house Books of Wonder with illustrations by Eric Shanower.
+In 1995, the book was published by Oz specialty house Books of Wonder illustrated by Eric Shanower.
 Shanower also edited and expanded Neill's text.
 Another version exists, printed privately, with different editing by Fred M. Meyer, longtime Secretary of The International Wizard of Oz Club.

 Synopsis

 On the eve of an important ceremony in the Emerald City, Scraps the Patchwork Girl has been making more of a nuisance of herself than usual.
 After confrontations with Jellia Jamb and Jenny Jump, Scraps decides to run away on her spoolicle (a bicycle made of thread spools).
 She visits Jinjur's Munchkin Country farm; but Jinjur wants to put Scraps to work, so Scraps leaves quickly.